-You must complete the Common Core requirements in order to graduate.
+You must complete the Common Core requirements and all other requirements listed below in order to graduate.
 You must take Common Core courses in the sequence shown below, unless you obtain permission in advance from the MS-DC Program Director or Associate Dean.